Bacterial cell structure

-The bacterium, despite its simplicity, contains a well-developed cell structure which is responsible for some of its unique biological structures and pathogenicity.
-Many structural features are unique to bacteria and are not found among archaea or eukaryotes.
+A bacterium, despite its simplicity, contains a well-developed cell structure which is responsible for some of its unique biological structures and pathogenicity.
+Many structural features are unique to bacteria, and are not found among archaea or eukaryotes.
 Because of the simplicity of bacteria relative to larger organisms and the ease with which they can be manipulated experimentally, the cell structure of bacteria has been well studied, revealing many biochemical principles that have been subsequently applied to other organisms.

 Cell morphology

 Perhaps the most elemental structural property of bacteria is their morphology (shape).
 Typical examples include: